-The upcoming master-planned development at Camp Parks in Dublin, CA has drawn serious concerns from the non-profit organization Alameda Creek Alliance.
-The City of Dublin's land exchange with the U.S. military will allow residential and commercial development on 189 acres of mostly open grassland at Camp Parks Reserve Forces Training Area.
-Alameda Creek Alliance fears that the residential development will threaten one of the few remaining breeding colonies of burrowing owls in Alameda County.
+Dublin, CA - The City of Dublin's land exchange with the U.S. military will allow residential and commercial development on 189 acres of mostly open grassland at Camp Parks Reserve Forces Training Area, consequently threatening one of the few remaining breeding colonies of burrowing owls in Alameda County.
 Other than the burrowing owl population at Altamont Pass, the colony at Camp Parks is the largest in Alameda County and the Livermore-Amador Valley.